Main content

 Allyn Cox Reservation

-The Cox Reservation in Essex is surrounded by The Great Marsh, the largest salt marsh ecosystem in New England.
+The Cox Reservation in Essex is nestled within The Great Marsh, New England’s largest salt marsh ecosystem.

 They may look like big puddles, but the seasonal pools of water that fill with snowmelt, rain, and spring’s rising groundwater play an almost magical role in the cycles of life.